axmedmaxamuud/geosom/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of geosom is R package for accessing Somalia geographic boundary and data by providing ready to use functions to obtain administrative level boundaries that can be easily integrated with other tools for analysis and visualization.
+The goal of geosom package is to facilitate accessing Somalia geographic boundary and country data by providing ready to use functions to obtain administrative level boundaries that can be easily integrated with other libraries for futher analysis and visualization.

-You can include your own data into the administrative boundaries and make your analysis and maps quickly.

 ## Installation